8-Bit Christmas: Plot

-In December 2021, Jake Doyle recounts his Christmas of 1988 when all he wanted was a Nintendo Entertainment System, to his daughter, Annie, who wants a cell phone for Christmas but can't.
+In December 2021, Jake Doyle recounts his Christmas of 1988 when all he wanted was a Nintendo Entertainment System, to his daughter, Annie, who wants a cell phone for Christmas, which Jake refuses to purchase for her.

 Timothy Keane, the richest kid in Jake's grade, is the only kid in town with a Nintendo and all the latest accessories.
 Every day, Jake and his friends gather with the rest of the school outside of Timmy's house, where he chooses ten kids to play with him in his basement.
 Tired of pandering to Timmy for access to the coveted Nintendo, Jake dreams of getting his own for Christmas.
 He requests it from his distracted schoolteacher mom, Kathy, and his DIY-obsessed dad, John, only to be denied on the basis that video games are bad for his brain and that he should play outside more.
 Jake's desire for a Nintendo intensifies after Timmy destroys his TV and seriously injures his family's dog out of anger after losing a game to the failing Nintendo accessory, the Power Glove.

-Hearing that the first prize of a Scout fundraiser for selling the most Christmas wreaths will be a Nintendo, Jake and his friends compete to win the system.
+Hearing that the first prize of a Scout fundraiser for selling Christmas wreaths will be a Nintendo, Jake and his friends compete to win the system.
 Jake's sister Lizzy has her own desired gift, a Cabbage Patch Kids doll, and in exchange for tips on selling wreaths, Jake agrees to drop hints on her behalf.
 After finding that all Cabbage Patch Kids are sold out, Jake accompanies John to a back alley deal to buy a doll.
 Jake wins the fundraiser, only to discover that the prize was swapped out to an encyclopedia set after Timmy's father convinced the community to ban video games due to the Nintendo causing their dog to be injured.